smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/smartspacesstartup.rst

 Starting Up a Container
 =======================

-The best way to start a container is to use the ``bin/ssstartup`` command found in the installation directory for the container.
+The best way to start a container is to use the ``bin/smartspaces`` command found in the installation directory for the container.

-The ``ssstartup`` script starts by figuring out in exactly which directory the container is installed.
+The ``smartspaces`` script starts by figuring out in exactly which directory the container is installed.
 It then changes the directory for the operating system process which is running the container to that installation directory.